-- Scrape down the bowl, add the olive oil and saute 3 mins/100/speed 1 with the MC off.
+- Scrape down the bowl, add the olive oil and saute 3 mins/100/speed 1 with the Measuring Cap off.

 - Add the potato and chop 4 sec/speed 5.
 Scrape down the bowl.

-- Add the peas and vegetable stock and cook for 15 mins/100/speed 1 with the MC on.
+- Add the peas and vegetable stock and cook for 15 mins/100/speed 1 with the Measuring Cap on.

-- When finished, check that the potato is cooked through, if not cook again for a few more minutes.
+- When finished, check that the potato is soft.
+If not cook again for a few more minutes.